-Long-term effects of COVID-19 on the cardiopulmonary system in adults and children: Current status and questions to be resolved by the NIH RECOVER Initiative
+Long-term effects of COVID-19 on the cardiopulmonary system in adults and children: Current status and questions to be resolved by the National Institutes of Health Researching COVID to Enhance Recovery Initiative

 Abstract

-Long COVID may occur in at least 10% of subjects recovering from severe acute respiratory syndrome coronavirus-2 (SARS-Co-V-2) infection and is often associated with debilitating symptoms.
-Among the organ systems that might be involved in its pathogenesis, the respiratory and cardiovascular systems may be central to common complaints seen in survivors of COVID including fatigue, dyspnea, chest pain, cough, and exercise intolerance.
-Understand the exact symptomatology, causes, and effects of Long COVID on the heart and lungs may help to discover new therapies.
-To that end, the National Institutes of Health (NIH) is sponsoring a national study population of diverse volunteers to support large-scale studies on the long-term effects of COVID-19.
+Topic importance: Long COVID may occur in at least 10% of patients recovering from SARS-CoV-2 infection and often is associated with debilitating symptoms.
+Among the organ systems that might be involved in its pathogenesis, the respiratory and cardiovascular systems may be central to common symptoms seen in survivors of COVID-19, including fatigue, dyspnea, chest pain, cough, and exercise intolerance.
+Understand the exact symptomatology, causes, and effects of Long COVID on the heart and lungs may help us to discover new therapies.
+To that end, the National Institutes of Health is sponsoring a national study population of diverse volunteers to support large-scale studies on the long-term effects of COVID-19.

 Authors

-RECOVER Cardiopulmonary Committee, Franz Rischard, Natasha Altman, Jacqueline Szmuszkovicz, Frank Sciurba, Erika Berman-Rosenzweig, Simon Lee, Sankaran Krishnan, Ngan Truong, John Wood, Aloke V Finn
+Franz Rischard, Natasha Altman, Jacqueline Szmuszkovicz, Frank Sciurba, Erika Berman-Rosenzweig, Simon Lee, Sankaran Krishnan, Ngan Truong, John Wood, Aloke V Finn, Researching COVID to Enhance Recovery Cardiopulmonary Committee

 Keywords